erinmagennis/ethereum_dapps_ecosystem_map/README.md

 ## Contributing

 To add or update DApp information, modify the source data and regenerate the JSON file using the extraction script.

+## Get Your Own Ecosystem Toolkit

+Interested in similar ecosystem dashboards, analytics tools, or custom visualizations for your project?
+Reach out on Twitter [@erinmagennis](https://twitter.com/erinmagennis) to discuss building custom tooling for grants tracking, portfolio management, automated reporting, and more.